makemoneyunstoppable.com

 These examples may show how retail pricing strategy is deeply embedded in consumer culture.
 Our brains may have also been wired to spot sales and buy on impulse.

-Yes, this eBook is Free.
-Just drop your email to get instant access.
-It will be sent to your email.
+Yes, this eBook is free.
+Just drop in your email here to get instant access.
+ONE eBook per email.

 Studies in consumer neuroscience and behavioral economics may reveal how our brains process prices: